-Whatever your take on The Lion King debate, live-action remakes are part of the "Circle of Life" in movies today.
-And for lots of moviegoers, they offer "A Whole New World" that looks fresh yet feels familiar and fun.
+Whatever your take on The Lion King debate, live-action remakes are part of the "Circle of Life" in movies today, and for lots of moviegoers, they offer "A Whole New World" that looks fresh yet feels familiar and fun.

-diversity (noun) the state of having people who are different races or who have different cultures in a group or organization inclusive (adjective) open to everyone: not limited to certain people nostalgia (noun) pleasure and sadness that is caused by remembering something from the past and wishing that you could experience it again

-^(B) The use of expertly trained animals, as seen in The Lion King, thrilled audiences who flocked to theaters to watch the hit live-action remake.
+lucrative (adjective) producing money or wealth predecessor (noun) something that comes before something else

+According to the Article, what is one reason that the new live-action blockbusters are so popular with fans?
-C Adults who grew up watching animated versions of the movies enjoy the sense of nostalgia that they get from watching the new crop of live-action movies.

-• Studios have added entirely new characters to popular animated features that are a hit with today's viewing audience.
+- Adults who grew up watching animated versions of the movies enjoy the sense of nostalgia that they get from watching the new crop of live-action movies. - B The use of expertly trained animals, as seen in The Lion King, thrilled audiences who flocked to theaters to watch the hit live-action remake. - © Live-action hits such as A Wrinkle in Time and Tomorrowland were popular because they used the very latest jaw-dropping special effects. - D Studios have added entirely new characters to classic animated features that are a hit with today's viewing audience.

-Studios have stumbled onto a winning formula by making live-action remakes of older animated films but with greater diversity and stronger female characters than ever before.

-^(B) Live-action films such as Beauty and the Beast and Detective Pikachu were both popular because they made adult viewers remember watching them in their animated forms as children.

-© While the blockbuster remake of the film The Lion King cannot be considered live action because the footage was created by artists with computers, its images do appear lifelike.

-• Not all live-action films are popular with audiences as was shown in Disney's recent films A Wrinkle in Time and Tomorrowland, both of which were lucky to break even at the box office.
+- Not all live-action films are popular with audiences as was shown in Disney's recent films A Wrinkle in Time and Tomorrowland, both of which were lucky to break even at the box office. - B Studios have stumbled onto a winning cinematic formula by making live-action remakes of their animated predecessors but with greater diversity and stronger female characters than ever before. - © Live-action films such as Beauty and the Beast and Detective Pikachu were popular because they both evoked a sense of nostalgia in adult viewers who grew up watching them in their animated forms. - D While the blockbuster remake of the film The Lion King cannot technically be considered live action because the footage was created by artists with computers, its images do appear amazingly lifelike.